Woody Allen sexual abuse allegation: Relationship with Previn

-In 1991 Allen began a romantic relationship with Soon-Yi Previn.
-According to Allen, it began in late December 1991.
-In August 1992 Farrow told her lawyer, Alan Dershowitz, that Soon-Yi had told her that the relationship between Allen and Soon-Yi had begun on December 1, 1991.
-Later Farrow alleged it began while Previn was in her final year of high school, which ended in June 1991.
-She also alleged that Dylan saw Allen and Previn on a bed together in the summer or autumn of 1991.
-The appeal court found that the sexual relationship between Allen and Soon-Yi began in December 1991.
+According to Allen, he began a romantic relationship with Soon-Yi Previn in late December 1991.
+In August 1992, Farrow told her lawyer, Alan Dershowitz, that Previn had told her that her relationship with Allen had begun on December 1, 1991.
+Later, Farrow alleged that the relationship began while Previn was in her final year of high school, from which she graduated in June 1991.
+Farrow also alleged that Dylan saw Allen and Previn on a bed together in the summer or autumn of 1991.
+During the Farrow-Allen custody battle, an appellate court found that the sexual relationship between Allen and Previn had begun in December 1991.
+The timing of the relationship was relevant in part because Farrow unsuccessfully attempted to have Allen's adoption of Dylan and Moses voided after the molestation allegation on the grounds that his relationship with Previn had begun before the adoptions were finalized on December 17, 1991.

-One point of contention has been how old Previn was at the time.
-When Farrow and André Previn adopted Soon-Yi from Seoul in 1977, the Seoul family court gave her a legal birth document with a presumptive birth date of October 8, 1970; she had been abandoned and was living in that city's St. Paul's Orphanage.
-According to Farrow, the family regarded her date of birth as October 8, 1972, although the first reaction of the nanny Kristi Groteke, when in May 1992 Farrow told her that Allen had had a relationship with Soon-Yi, was to remember that she was 21.
-The timing of the relationship became an issue in part because Farrow unsuccessfully attempted to have Allen's adoption of Dylan and Moses voided after the molestation allegation, on the grounds that his relationship with Soon-Yi had begun before the adoptions were finalized on December 17, 1991.

-During her final year of high school, Soon-Yi told Allen that she wanted to be a model; he advised her how to dress and arranged for professional photographs to be taken.
-She reportedly asked if she could accompany him to a basketball game, and after attending several together, they became closer.
-Their relationship came to light on January 13, 1992, when Farrow found nude Polaroid photographs of Soon-Yi on the mantel in Allen's home.
-Soon-Yi was then in her first year at Drew University in New Jersey.
-Allen, then 56, told Farrow that he had taken the photographs the day before, and that he and Soon-Yi had first had sex in the last week of December 1991.
-Allen told the custody trial in 1993 that he regarded the images as erotic, but not pornographic; the appellate court said that it did not "share Mr. Allen's characterization" of the photographs.
+On January 13, 1992, Farrow found nude Polaroid photographs of Previn on the mantel in Allen's home.
+At the time, Previn was a first-year student at Drew University.
+Allen, then 56, told Farrow that he had taken the photographs the day before, and that he and Previn had first had sex in the last week of December 1991.
+Allen told a court in 1993 that he regarded the images as erotic but not pornographic; the appellate court said that it did not "share Mr. Allen's characterization" of the photographs.